 What is more, electrifying your classic is very eco-friendly.
 Tesla, BMW, Nissan and other would like you to believe that buying their off-the-shelf EVs is the best thing you can do for our little green-blue globe, but these are very demanding to produce.
 Not only their manufacturing requires heaps of materials, car bits are often shipped around the world on polluting container boats in order to build each vehicle.
 There is no denying the fancy new electric components for your classic conversion would still require manufacturing and shipping, but at least you’d be recycling the car itself.

-This chase of authentic balance and weight puts E-Drive Retro creations at a slight disadvantage compared to modern EVs, such as Teslas.
-Whereas Teslas are engineered to host as many batteries as physically possible, E-Drive Retro prioritize driving feel over range, and only stash a reasonable amount of batteries.
-That does not mean that one will be stuck overnight to charge their batteries every 150 kms should they go on a road trip – E-Drive Retro’s conversions support multiple rapid charging standards, so there should not be a problem to fill your classic with electron juice.
+This chase of authentic balance and weight puts Retro-EV creations at a slight disadvantage compared to modern EVs, such as Teslas.
+Whereas Teslas are engineered to host as many batteries as physically possible, Retro-EV prioritize driving feel over range, and only stash a reasonable amount of batteries.
+That does not mean that one will be stuck overnight to charge their batteries every 150 kms should they go on a road trip – Retro-EV’s conversions support multiple rapid charging standards, so there should not be a problem to fill your classic with electron juice.

 Easily the least appealing point of EV conversion is actually making it road legal.
 Depending on where you happen to live, it can become quite a headache.
-Overall, the requirements for conversions are pretty much uniform across US, so companies based (e.g. Electric GT or Zelectric) can ensure compliance with these regulations.
+Overall, the requirements for conversions are pretty much uniform across the US, so companies based (e.g. Electric GT or Zelectric) can ensure compliance with these regulations.
 Things are a tad more complicated on the opposite side of the Atlantic – even though vehicles from any EU state can be driven in all of the EU, the requirements for conversion differ per country.
 In some of the countries, such as the Netherlands, the EV conversion must weigh close to the original and produce similar amounts of power, so not to put excessive stress on other systems.
 All of the electrical bits must comply with EU safety requirements.
-Good news is that companies operating in EU have the know-how to meet the safety regulations – New Electric have registered their vehicles in the Netherlands and E-Drive Retro – in Estonia.
+The good news is that companies operating in the EU have the know-how to meet the safety regulations – New Electric has registered their vehicles in the Netherlands and Retro-EV – in Finland.
 There is nothing worse than finishing your conversion to electric and not being able to drive it.

 Many purists would find it blasphemous to replace a living, beating internal combustion heart of a classic with a seemingly sterile electric powerplant.
 Folks at Zelectric are well aware of these fears, thus they ensure that their modifications are completely reversible.
 No welding or drilling of the body is required and all of the additions can be just bolted on.
 The owner can always revert their car back, should they feel like burning dinosaurs with their VW once more.
 This way, the modifications do not have a negative effect on car’s value.Electrified Fiat 124 Spider

-E-Drive Retro use a different approach to ensure you do not regret electrifying your classic.
+Retro-EV use a different approach to ensure you do not regret electrifying your classic.
 Engineers there are well aware of battery technology progressing at an enormous pace and battery density that is achieved today will be laughable in a decade.
-Anticipating this issue, E-Drive Retro have designed their batteries to be easy to swap, so should their customers feel like extending the range on their EV in the future, it would only take a short visit to an E-Drive Retro service point.
+Anticipating this issue, Retro-EV have designed their batteries to be easy to swap, so should their customers feel like extending the range on their EV in the future, it would only take a short visit to an Retro-EV service point.